nic-h/mammothnetwork/docs/DEV_TRIAGE.md

 window.mammoths?.focusToken?.(724)
 ```
 You should see a selection ring and the right panel populated.
-- Deck exposes `window.__mammothDrawnFrame`.
+- The Three.js bootstrap sets `window.__mammothDrawnFrame`.
 If it never becomes `true`, the canvas has not drawn; re-check data jobs or console errors.

 ## 9) Screenshots (prove it)
 ```